ppooiiuuyh/SR_Depth_Controllable_SRNet_Tensorflow/README.md

 =============================================================================
 ```

- * For training, `python3 main.py --mode train --type demo --check_itr 0` [set 0 for training from scratch, -1 for latest]
+ * For training, `python3 main.py --mode train --check_itr 0` [set 0 for training from scratch, -1 for latest]
- * For testing, `python 3main.py --mode test --type demo`
+ * For testing, `python 3 main.py --mode test --check_itr 40`
- * For inference with cumstom dataset, `python3 main.py --mode inference --infer_imgpath 3.bmp` [result will be generated in ./result/inference]
+ * For inference with cumstom dataset, `python3 main.py --mode inference --infer_imgpath monarch.bmp` [result will be generated in ./result/inference]
  * For running tensorboard, `tensorboard --logdir=./board` then access localhost:6006 with your browser
+ * For demo `python 3 demo2.py`
 ## Result

 </p>